molbal/cozyui-docs/developers/core-concepts.md

 *   **`NodeScope`:** Variables stored in this scope are typically private to that specific node instance.
 This can be useful if your node needs to remember something across multiple times it might be triggered within a complex loop structure (though often, re-triggering implies a fresh execution context for the node's logic).

 You'll use helper methods like `this->setVariable(...)` and `this->getVariable(...)` within your node's `execute()` method to interact with this system.

----

-Understanding these core concepts will provide a solid foundation as you start building your own custom nodes for the CozyUI ecosystem.
-Happy developing!